-Which Nintendo 64 Games Require an Expansion Pak?
+Which Nintendo 64 games require an Expansion Pak?

 Nintendo first released the Nintendo 64 console in June of 1996 with 4MB of RAM and it featured an upgradable memory slot on the front of the console for potential later use.
-Competition in the console market heated up with the release of the Sega Dreamcast in November of 1998 which featured 16MB of memory onboard and improved graphics.
+Competition in the video game console market heated up with the release of the Sega Dreamcast in November of 1998 which featured 16MB of memory onboard and improved graphics.
 Nintendo released the 4MB Expansion Pak in 1998 to double the available memory on the Nintendo 64 to 8MB.

 The results of the Expansion Pak were immediate and noticeable in games that used the add-on, such as Star Wars: Rogue Squadron and Turok 2: Seeds of Evil.
 The Expansion Pak boosted frame rate performance and screen resolution.
 It also allowed the Nintendo 64 more room for texture data, which solved a problem with the Nintendo 64: Due to memory constrictions, the Nintendo 64 often stretched lower resolution textures over well-constructed models.

 At first, the Expansion Pak was not required for games -- it was just an option to provide enhanced graphics.
-The aforementioned games, such as Star Wars: Rogue Squadron, were entirely playable without the Expansion Pak.
+The aforementioned games, such as Star Wars: Rogue Squadron and StarCraft, were entirely playable without the Expansion Pak.
 The difference to the visuals when adding the Expansion maybe made it difficult to roll back to a Nintendo 64 without the booster, but the core gameplay did not change one bit.
 And that is the key to the Expansion Pak's success over the failure of the 32X.
 The Expansion Pak, which debuted at around $50 in stores during the holiday season of 1998, was not a requirement.
 It was just there to juice performance for gamers that decided to apply some of their gaming money to an enhancement instead of another game cartridge.

 Over the next year, the Expansion Pak was used by a number of games to bolster visual presentation.
 This eventually turned into a selling point for many games.
 If you have an Expansion Pak already and are choosing between two games -- one that uses it and looks significantly better than the game that does not -- which do you choose?